For many offenders, going to prison is the first time in their lives they are seen by health professionals.

 However, programs are just one of a number of interventions, including education and training, counselling, re-entry services and structured days.
 These are designed to help prisoners understand why they offended and reduce the likelihood of them reoffending.

-The Department has release its drug and alcohol strategy and action plan aimed at reducing alcohol and drug use, associated harm, anti-social behaviour and criminal behaviour by offenders. (see More Information below)
+The Department has released its drug and alcohol strategy and action plan aimed at reducing alcohol and drug use, associated harm, anti-social behaviour and criminal behaviour by offenders. (see More Information below)

 Other drug-related support for offenders includes: